pschanely/CrossHair/doc/source/how_can_i_help.rst

 * Make a pull request.
 Please read the :ref:`contributing guidelines <contributing>`.
 * Help me evangelize: share with your friends and coworkers.
-  If you think it's a neat project, star the repo. ★
+  If you think it's a neat project, star `the repo`_. ★
 * Contact me at ``pschanely@gmail.com`` or `Twitter`_...
   even if it's just to say that you'd like me to cc you on future CrossHair-related developments.